1.00 - Introduction

 Graduating From Early Stage: Building a Serious Marketing Function

-Looking to hire a new CMO, agency or just learn enterprise-level marketing?
-Briefmix is 8+ years of my marketing experience from San Francisco, New York, London and Stockholm written down in one place.
-I’ll show you the playbook companies like Nike and Google swear by - and yes, we will be using a lot of technology.
+Looking to hire a new CMO, ad agency or to just learn marketing?
+This blog is 8+ years of my experience (working in San Francisco, New York, London and Stockholm) written down in one place.
+Here is the playbook I used for companies like Nike, Google and scaling startups - and we will be using a lot of technology.

 Johan Friedner // 2023-08-01

 In the early stages of a company, founders often handle marketing themselves.
-As the company grows you might hire a junior marketing team but at some point, marketing becoming a bottleneck for many startups.
+As the company grows you might hire a junior marketing person but at some point, it becoming a bottleneck for many startups.

-Founders who understand advanced scale-up marketing (and the tools required) obviously sees more success - especially when hiring their first CMO, VP of marketing, agency or marketing team all-together.
+Founders who understand what to look for when hiring their first CMO, VP of marketing, agency or whatever, obviously sees more success.

-This series aim to provide founders and marketers with an in-depth understanding of how advanced marketing research, positioning and branding is developed for the worlds leading businesses - you'll be able to employ these strategies yourself or use them as a measuring stick when evaluating a new marketing hire or agency pitch.
+This series of articles aim to provide founders with an in-depth understanding of how advanced marketing research, positioning and branding is developed for scaling businesses - to use as a measuring stick when evaluating a new marketing hire or agency pitch.

-I'm drawing from my experience consulting various startups as well as working with larger brands such as Google and Nike when curating this list of strategies - with ROI top of mind.
+I'm drawing from my experience consulting various startups as well as fortune 500 companies - with ROI top of mind.
 The articles are quick and straight forward - I will also provide examples you can copy or tweak for your own use cases.
 Let's get into it.

 Let's start with the basics - what even is a marketing strategy?

 Let's say the girl scouts asked you to create a marketing strategy for their new improved version of the thin mint.
-You grab a classic brief template (there are millions..) such as the GET-TO-BY framework to create the following strategy:
+You create the following strategy:

 TO: choose the ultimate munchies snack